 We're into term 3 at kindy and they are still super loving it.
 Interesting to read on the recent report cards that Tajy played more with the other kids in term 2 (I wonder if he got banned from the arts and craft table - haha), where Alex is "very sociable and displays leadership qualities".
 We visited their primary school today and the structure is going to be great for both of them, and they'll know lots of kids as half their kindy class have enrolled.
 The focus is - rightly - on numeracy and literacy, with this done by the entire school for the first two hours each day.
 Even the principal won't interrupt this time.
 I still reckon he's ex military as the students we saw were very well disciplined.

 So what else have they been up to?
 Just started gymnastics, visiting the grandparents weekly, train spotting, slippy shops (play cafe), the library, money cars (that they jump into at the shops but I never put money into).
 And medical.
 Lots and LOTS of medical.
 Tonsils and adenoids, glasses, opthamologist re the wobbly eyes, hearing test still not completed as fluid in ears again (so more grommets coming up), weekly speech lessons - and that's just Tajy!!
-Alex continues to go for the dramatic which generally results in a trip to emergency, with the fab scar on his forehead a result of bouncing off a picture at the grandparents when he was "running faster than Flash" about two months ago.
+Alex continues to go for the dramatic which generally results in a trip to emergency, with the fab scar on his forehead a result of bouncing off a picture frame at the grandparents when he was "running faster than Flash" about two months ago.
 Yep, you may have been running faster buddy but I think Flash may have missed the wall...
 Love how they've each claimed their own hospital, but Alex is willing to share if Tajy has an emergency too.
 The Freckle Fairy has visited Alex a few times lately and has left tiny little dancing feet prints over his nose and cheeks.
 She popped in to see Taj last week and danced on his nose too.

 I think medically is where we see the biggest differences between these two - you can do just about anything to Tajy ("so which hand are they going to put the needle in this time?"), where Alex would just about deal with the devil.
-He cracked the entire hospital waiting room up when he told the nurse he just needed a bandaid to fix the gaping hole in his head (says child covered in blood with visible skull) and then proceeded to negotiate with me a zillion times regarding how long the stitches had to remain in for ("I'll never run again if you leave them in", to which I'd point out how this occurred in the first place).
+He cracked the entire hospital waiting room up when he told the nurse he just needed a bandaid and a wet wipe to fix the gaping hole in his head (says child covered in blood with visible skull) and then proceeded to negotiate with me a zillion times regarding how long the stitches had to remain in for ("I'll never run again if you leave them in", to which I'd point out how this occurred in the first place).
 Was thinking we'd have to knock him out to get the stitches out when it was finally time, but a good hour later (and buckets of tears) the 5 stitches were out.
 Then the cheeky bugger tells me on our way back to kindy that he was going to tell everyone it didn't hurt.
 Compromise was he could say he thought it would be really bad but wasn't.
 He can also tell you when they need to have their next holiday medi shots (travel vaccinations) and he's right - after Santa comes twice more, so early 2016.

 An added bonus of Tajy having his tonsils out was the sudden growth spurt, which was an inch in a month!
 I hadn't stopped to think of this, even though we've noticed how much he now eats (due to no longer being obstructed it's quicker to eat) - his new funny name is an oldy but a goody, Hollow Legs.
 He no longer snores like a freight train, so the better rested, better fed child now has "so much enerrgggyyyy".
 There's still about two inches between them so it will be interesting to see if this narrows further.
 Alex's new oldy but a goody nickname is Eagle Eyes as he has incredible vision, much to his disgust as he wants glasses too.